stockeh/fault-tolerant-file-system/README.md

 This project introduces a distributed, failure-resilient file system.
 The fault tolerance for files is achieved using two techniques: replication and erasure coding.

-There are three components that this entails:
+There are three fundimental components within this application, including:
-* *Chunk Server* responsible for managing file chunks.
+* *Chunk server* responsible for managing file chunks.
 There will be one instance of the chunk server running on each machine.
 * A *controller* node for managing information about chunk servers and chunks within the system.
 There will be only one instance of the controller node.
 * *Client* which is responsible for storing, retrieving, and updating files in the system.
 The client is responsible for splitting a file into chunks and assembling the file back using chunks during retrieval.